|

 You see, at our house, we have rules.
 Ridiculous rules like picking up your toys, making your bed and brushing your teeth.
 Imagine that.
 She didn’t like those rules and she wasn’t about to follow them.
 Plain and simple, she wanted to be her own boss.

-She found out that living with Aunt Ruth wasn’t the same as a sleepover at her house.
+She learned that living with Aunt Ruth wasn’t the same as a sleepover at her house.
 She had chores and responsibilities there.
 A visit to the grocery store didn’t provide a lollipop like it usually did because Aunt Ruth didn’t buy lollipops for her girls at the grocery – she just bought them when someone was visiting.
 This time, Rebekah was just one of Aunt Ruth’s girls and not a visitor, so there were no lollipops.
 [Real world, here she comes!]

 She was gone for four days before a friend [thank you, Sue!] helped her find the words to say that she’d like to come home.
 During those four days, her aunt Ruth’s “rules” made it easier for her to choose to come home.
 [Thank you, Aunt Ruth!]